How Do You Know If You Have Mold In Your Humidifier? Nasty Pink or Gray Slime

 Can a humidifier give you pneumonia?

 This is not very well known.
-A few studies show that some strains of mold and mildew can cause symptoms such as you would experience when you have pneumonia.
+A few studies show that some strains of mold and mildew can cause symptoms such as those you would experience when you have pneumonia.

-Humidifier causing sore throat causing sore throat is possible.
+A humidifier causing sore throat causing sore throat is possible.
 Check out for an escalation of sore throat.

-If it disappears a few days after switching off the humidifier, you will definitely know that it was the culprit.
+If it disappears a few days after switching off the humidifier, you will know that it was the culprit.

 Conclusion

 Mold is a sinister indoor allergen, especially for people who are allergic to it.
-It can give you many breathless nights of wheezing, coughing, sneezing and throat irritation.
+It can give you many breathless nights of wheezing, coughing, sneezing, and throat irritation.

 Can a humidifier cause mold in a room?
 Unknown to many people, humidifiers cause mold.
 Stay on the alert and keep checking for mold in humidifier symptoms.